Helsinki, Finland

 We disembark at one of the two harbors that serve it and cross that same old building through the tunnel below its light tower.
 On the other side, a resplendent luminosity reveals to us the domain of Suomenlinna, still frigid and parched by the arctic winter that resisted.

-As in other parts of the Finland, the proliferation of signed nomenclatures quickly catches our attention, starting with the place itself.
+As in other parts of Finland, the proliferation of sign nomenclatures quickly catches our attention, starting with that of the place itself.

 Suomenlinna, Sveaborg, Viapori.
 The Trio of War Names